-We strongly encourage all applicants to attend one of two Non-Profit Information Sessions, which will be on:
+We strongly encourage all applicants to attend the added Non-Profit Information Sessions on 12/5.

 Please reference the invitation below for more details.
 A map is offered to guide you to the JFK University site, as it is a bit hard to find.
 The Rockridge Library is on College Avenue, not far from the Rockridge BART station.

 A preview of the information we will share can be viewed here.

 Impact 100 East Bay uses a 3-step application process: 1) a Letter of Intent (LOI), 2) a full Grant Application, including financials, and 3) a site visit.

 Members of the Grant Committee will review and evaluate all LOl’s received and invite select agencies to proceed to a full Grant Application.
 Similarly,Grant Committee members will then review and evaluate the full Grant Applications. determining the semi-finalists who will receive a site visit.

 Applicants who are selected for a site visit will work with a Grant Committee liaison to schedule a convenient date and time for a group of members to visit their site.
 Site visit guidelines will be distributed in advance of the visit.

 Following these visits, finalists will be selected by the Grant Committee and endorsed by the Board of Directors.
 Finalists will have several weeks to confirm an Executive Summary prepared by the Grant Committee and prepare a brief oral presentation, following guidelines to be distributed at the time.